AU-Biocommons/django-portal/README.md

 ## Updating the webserver

+Updates should be applied through GitHub Workflows on pushes to branches `dev` and `master`.

-If there have been updates to the codebase, an admin can update the webserver like so:
+An admin can manually update the webserver like so:

 ```bash
 # Assumes you have SSH'd into the webserver